gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 carrying Faust's soul to heaven.

-Mephistopheles, who bet that he could lead Faust to a moment of pure satisfaction — to the moment where Faust would say
+Mephistopheles, who bet that he could lead Faust to a moment of pure satisfaction, to the moment where Faust would say
 *"Verweile doch! du bist so schön!"*
 (*"Stay a while!
-You are so beautiful!"*) — and thereby win the wager —
+You are so beautiful!"*) and thereby win the wager,

 loses.

 Faust never stops wanting more.
-And in the endless wanting —
+And in the endless wanting,
-in the refusal to be satisfied — lies his redemption.
+in the refusal to be satisfied, lies his redemption.

 This is Goethe's radical inversion: